JuanMartinElorriaga/weavebio-datachallenge/README.md

 **Step 2:** Run `docker-compose up`.
 You can also add the `-d` flag for detached mode.

 **Step 3:** Run `sh init_airflow_setup.sh` (Run this only for initial deployment).
 This will initialize the airflow instance, create the user with password and upgrade the database.
-Note that in case of using Windows OS, the bash script can be run this way: `winpty sh init_airflow_setup.sh`.
+Note that in case of using Windows OS, the bash script can be run this way in a Git Bash: `winpty sh init_airflow_setup.sh`.

 **Step 4:** Go to http://localhost:8080 and login with user: _airflow_test_user_ and password: _airflow_test_password_ as specified in `init_airflow_setup.sh` script.
 Also, for only the first time, the neo4j connector needs to be configured by going to _Admin -> Connections_, and setting a filling the form with the following values:
 1. Go to the Airflow UI and click on the *"Admin"* menu.
 2. Click on _"Connections"_ to open the connections page.
 3. Click on the _"Create"_ button to create a new connection.